alexander-heimbuch/surge-preview/README.md

 # surge-preview

-Publish static assets to surge and sets a status to github pull requests.
+Publish static assets to surge and sets a status to Github pull requests.
 Plays well with Drone, Circle or Travis CI.

 ## CI Usage